Susie Green: Career

 In 2024 Green was awarded the Trans in the City CEO award.

 Personal life

-Green lives in Yorkshire.
-She has four adult children, including twins, with her husband Tim.
-In 2017, Green presented a Ted Talk discussing the journey to get gender-affirming surgery for her eldest child at age 16 in Thailand.
+Green lives in Yorkshire with her husband Tim, they have four adult children, including twins.
+In 2017, Green presented a TED Talk discussing the journey to get gender-affirming surgery for her eldest child at age 16 in Thailand.
 Green met members of the British royal family at an event to acknowledge the contribution of those working in the mental health sector in the UK.